dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ----

-We can measure whether LLMs understand these rules by just asking for completions, what we call an "external" measurement of the models understanding.
+We can measure whether LLMs understand these rules by just asking for completions— what we call an "external" measurement of a model's understanding.
 But there are many places where variables appear where a completion won't tell you what type the model thinks the variable has.
-We would still like to know whether the model thinks these variables are nullable at those locations, so we can instead look for an "internal" measurement of the models understanding.
+We would still like to know whether the model thinks these variables are nullable at those locations, so we can instead look for an "internal" measurement of the model's understanding.

 We do so by looking at the activations of the model, meaning the values of each perceptron in the hidden layers.
 Together, these values